 Pain- You will experience pain after your surgery.
-Pain of varying intensity and duration may occur and persist after facelift surgery.
-Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue after a necklift.
+There is the possibility that pain complaints associated with extremity tumors may not be improved by surgery.
+Pain of varying intensity and duration may occur and persist after surgery.
+Chronic pain may occur very infrequently from nerves becoming trapped in scar tissue.